BirdieOu/BirdieOu/README.md

 - 👋 Hi, I’m @BirdieOu
-- 👀 I’m interested in films, books, language, culture and creative works (thingamajigs on the internet).
+- 👀 I’m interested in language, culture, philosophy(stoicism), psychology(of the criminal mind) and visual arts.
-- 🌱 I’m currently learning JavaScript (p5.js and node.js) and REST APIs.
+- 🌱 I’m currently learning JavaScript (JS libraries: p5.js, node.js), and REST APIs.
 - 💞️ I’m looking for a mentorship on tiny JS projects.
 - 📫 You can find me on Twitter @nonexistintroll & TikTok @pebblescollector